 - Pound the spices in a mortar (in a pinch a blender or a clean electric coffee grinder, though those are not recommended).

-- Mix flour, yeast and salt in a bowl large enough to add the water.
+- Mix flour, yeast, spices and salt in a bowl large enough to add the water and vinegar.
 Stir until combined.
 Cover with a towel and let the dough proof for 4 hours in a warm place without any draft.

 - Preheat the oven to 480°F (250°C) or more if you can (I usually set it to 535°F, 285°C).
 In the oven, place a 6-8 quart (5,5-7,5l) heavy pot with a lid (cast iron, enamel, Pyrex or ceramic, but even a regular stainless steel pot with a lid will do in a pinch).